-Importance of the Law of Diminishing Marginal Returns
+5.4.1.3 Importance of the Law of Diminishing Marginal Returns

-A. Malthus based his population theory on this law.
+- a.
+Malthus based his population theory on this law.
 According to him, food grain production lags behind population growth because agriculture is subject to the law of diminishing returns.

-- B. This law is the foundation for Ricardo's theory of rent.
+This law is the foundation for Ricardo's theory of rent.
 The first dose of labour and capital to land yields higher returns than the second.
-The difference between the first and second dose's returns is referred to as 'rent. - C. This law is also considered as the basis of the theory of distribution.
+The difference between the first and second dose's returns is referred to as 'rent. - b.
+This law is also considered as the basis of the theory of distribution.
 According to the marginal productivity theory of distribution, as more and more units of factor of production are employed its marginal productivity decreases.
 As a result, it's per unit share in total production decreases.

-Postponement of the Law of Diminishing Marginal Returns
+5.4.1.4 Postponement of the Law of Diminishing Marginal Returns